orkhanshirin/time_drift_keeper/README.md

-# Time Drift Keeper - CLI app for multi-server time auto-sync
+# TimePing - CLI app for multi-server clock auto-sync
 ### written in Rust

-## Project is in development stage...
+## Project is in the development stage...